Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Nonzero components of and

 Similarly to the linear case, the integrand in Eqs.~\eqref{shg11} and~\eqref{shg22} can be symmetrized, thus reducing the integral over the whole BZ to the tIBZ.
 Without going into details, the final result is:

-where the bars over the expressions in the rhs of the equation above mean that they are to be calculated using Eqs.~\eqref{shg11} and~\eqref{shg22} but with an integration over the tIBZ only.
-In must be emphazised that Eq.~\eqref{chilibz} and~\eqref{chiqibz} are in no way particular to TMDCs, but follow directly from the $D_{3h}$ symmetry and thus apply equally to any 2D material belonging to this crystal class.
+where the bars over the expressions on the right-hand of the equation above mean that they are to be calculated using Eqs.~\eqref{shg11} and~\eqref{shg22} {\it but with an integration over the tIBZ only}.
+It must be emphasized that Eqs.~\eqref{chilibz} and~\eqref{chiqibz} are in no way particular to monolayer TMDCs, but follow directly from the $D_{3h}$ symmetry and thus apply equally to any 2D material belonging to this crystal class.

-The numerical evaluation of two-center integrals of the like of Eq.~\eqref{d_integrals} is a recurrent problem in DFT and related areas.
-Inspired in the Slater-Koster approach~\cite{Slater1954}, we combine the intrinsic symmetries of $d-$orbitals upon orthogonal transformations with an axes rotation to bring Eq.~\eqref{d_integrals} to a combination of just a few numerically evaluated integrals, as explained next.